hongyue17/data_analysis_portfolio/README.md

 # Yuchi Lai - Data Analysis Portfolio

 ## About
 Hi, I'm Yuchi Lai!
-I recently graduated from in MSc Urban Data Science and Analytics  from University of Leeds.
+I recently graduated with an MSc in Urban Data Science and Analytics from the University of Leeds.
+My academic journey is rooted in a rich technical background with a Bachelor’s in Architecture and extensive experience in data-driven project design and analysis.

 [Link to your article or blog if applicable]

 [Link to your CV in PDF]

-This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analysis and Data Science-related topics.
+This repository showcases my versatile data analysis skills, applied in diverse projects.
+Feel free to explore my projects and track the ongoing progress in my data science and analytics journey.

 ## Table of Contents
 - [About](#about)